-The battle phase contains the Space, Ground, and Character battle steps.
-Also, you can play abilities and Battle cards at times during this phase (see p.
-24).
+The battle phase consists of the Space, Ground, and Character battle steps.
+Also, you can play abilities and Battle cards at certain times during this phase (see p.
+31).
+When the Battle phase begins, there is a chance to play Battle cards and use activated abilities, even before the Space battle begins.
+If no one wants to do so, proceed to the Space battle.

 - 1. Space battle: Space units attack other Space units during this step.
 Before each unit attacks, there's a chance to play activated abilities and Battle cards.
 (See p.
-38 to learn about such chances.)
+31 to learn about such chances.)
 Then untapped units attack one by one in order of their speed, from highest to lowest.
 If 2 or more of a player's units have the same speed, that player chooses the order in which they attack.
 (The Dark Side wins ties for speed between players.)
 When the Space arena has no more untapped units, there's a final chance to play activated abilities and Battle cards, and then the Ground battle starts. - 2.
 Ground battle: Ground units attack other Ground units during this step.
 The Ground battle works just like the Space battle.
 When the Ground arena has no more untapped units, there's a final chance to play activated abilities and Battle cards, and then the Character battle starts. - 3.
 Character battle: Characters attack other Characters during this step.
-The Character battle works just like the Space battle, too.
+The Character battle also works just like the Space battle.
 When the Character arena has no more untapped units, there's a final chance to play activated abilities and Battle cards, and then the battle phase ends.